 She saw her face reflecting off his dark sunglasses.

-"I remember you counting down, and I fell into a river.
+"I remember you counted down to one, and I fell into a river.
 I was drowning."

-Dr.Curtis raised his head revealing concealed eyes.
+Dr.Murray raised his head.
 "Did you find him, Miss Wilson?"

 She frowned.
 "I felt him."